Agatha Christie: Critical reception

 Christie is regularly referred to as the "Queen of Crime"—which is now trademarked by the Christie estate—or "Queen of Mystery", and is considered a master of suspense, plotting, and characterisation.
 In 1955, she became the first recipient of the Mystery Writers of America's Grand Master Award.
 She was named "Best Writer of the Century" and the Hercule Poirot series of books was named "Best Series of the Century" at the 2000 Bouchercon World Mystery Convention.
+In 2008, The Times named Christie the third greatest crime writer of all time after Patricia Highsmith and Georges Simenon.
 In 2013, she was voted "best crime writer" in a survey of 600 members of the Crime Writers' Association of professional novelists.
 However, the writer Raymond Chandler criticised the artificiality of her books, as did writer Julian Symons.
 The literary critic Edmund Wilson described her prose as banal and her characterisations as superficial.
 (Note: Wilson's 1945 essay, "Who Cares Who Killed Roger Ackroyd?" was dismissive of the detective fiction genre in general but did not mention Christie by name.)

 "With Christie ... we are dealing not so much with a literary figure as with a broad cultural phenomenon, like Barbie or the Beatles."